Kōriyama Domain: History

 Amidst the tumultuous Sengoku period, Yamato Province found itself fragmented between revered temples, influential shrines, and formidable clans.
 Foremost among these factions stood Matsunaga Hisahide, a renowned military strategist renowned for his allegiance to Miyoshi Nagayoshi and Oda Nobunaga.
 Following Hisahide's betrayal and subsequent demise, Tsutsui Junkei, succeeded by his adopted heir Sadatsugu, Toyotomi Hideyoshi's brother Hidenaga, and then Masuda Nagamori, a key figure in the Toyotomi government, rose to prominence, securing control of the domain with 200,000 koku.
 However, at the pivotal Battle of Sekigahara in 1600, Nagamori aligned with the Western forces while covertly aiding Tokugawa Ieyasu by divulging Ishida Mitsunari's military maneuvers.
 Consequently, despite surviving the conflict, Nagamori faced territorial confiscation, albeit his life was spared, purportedly through the intervention of Kōriki Kiyonaga or, as some speculate, by financial means.

 Following the transfer of Tadakuni, Nobuyuki Matsudaira from the Akashi domain of Harima Province assumed control with an allocation of 80,000 koku.
 However, in 1685, upon his appointment as rojū (senior councilor), he was relocated to the Koga domain in Shimousa Province.

 In his stead, Tadahira Honda from the Utsunomiya Domain in Shimotsuke Province ascended with 120,000 koku.
 This branch of the Honda clan traced its lineage to Tadayoshi Honda, a grandson of Tadakatsu, distinct from the Masanaga line.
 Nevertheless, the succession was fraught with tragedy, as successive young lords met untimely demises.
-Honda Tadayatsu, the fifth lord, assumed leadership at the tender age of five, yet his domain dwindled to 50,000 koku, and he died at six years old in 1723, leaving no heir.
+Honda Tadayatsu, the fifth lord, assumed leadership at the age of five, yet his domain dwindled to 50,000 koku, and he died at six years old in 1723, leaving no heir.

 In 1724 during Shogun Tokugawa Yoshimune's reign, the Kyōhō Reforms expanded the shogunate's direct control territories.
 Yanagisawa Yoshito was appointed from the Kofu domain of Kai Province with an allotment of 151,000 koku.
 Subsequently, the Yanagisawa lineage ruled for six generations until the advent of the Meiji Restoration.
 The second generation, Nobukō, and the third generation, Yasumitsu, earned widespread reverence for their astute governance, fostering cultural and martial pursuits, and advancing industrial development.
 As a prominent feudal domain in the Kinai region, it assumed responsibility for safeguarding the Imperial Palace and undertaking fire prevention initiatives in Kyoto and Nara.
 During the Boshin War in 1868, it allied with the new government forces and engaged in combat in the Tohoku region.

 In 1871, amidst the restructuring of administrative divisions, prefectures supplanted domains, leading to the establishment of Koriyama Prefecture, later subsumed into Nara Prefecture, which also encompassed Nara, Sakai, and Osaka prefectures before Nara Prefecture was once again separated.

 The final lord of the domain, from the Yanagisawa clan, was ennobled as an earl in 1884, securing a peerage title.